Skip to main content

 }'

 Note the upload=true query parameter in the request, which indicates intent to upload custom code.
 The Blaxel API returns a JSON response.
-The response contains an x-blaxel-upload-url response header, containing the target URL to use when uploading your template.
+The response contains an x-blaxel-upload-url response header, containing the target URL to use when uploading your image.
 The URL is in the response headers, not the JSON body.
 Example response:

 HTTP/2 200